In this introductory tutorial you will learn how to use FumeFX at a basic level. It will also introduce you to the FumeFX UI.

 Select the Obj/Src button at the top of the FumeFX UI dialog.

 When done, your FumeFX UI will look like the image below.
-Be sure to note that all of the controls for the Object Source show up within this panel, so you can tweak your settings for the Object gizmo without having to select it and alter it within the Modify Command Panel.
+Be sure to note that all of the controls for the Geometry Source show up within this panel, so you can tweak your settings for the Object gizmo without having to select it and alter it within the Modify Command Panel.

 Next, click on the General button in the FumeFX UI.